smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 }
 ```

-Looking at the final code, you might argue that the `subx.Test` function has reintroduced the ordering issue of the "got" and "want" parameters.
-However, it has not. this is because ordering this parameters wrong would lead to a _compile-time error_.

 ## Some cool things we can do with subx

-While not part of the core design, we define syntactic sugar that allows different short-hand methods to be placed on different value-initializer functions.
+While not part of the core design, we define syntactic sugar that allows different short-hand methods to be placed on different value-initializer functions similar to subtest.
 E.g.:

 ```go
 // Long syntax: